This heated massage gun made pummeling my muscles feel relaxing | CNN Underscored

 The heated attachment

-The Gravity Relax comes with six attachments: a ball head, flat head, D-shaped head, U-shaped head, air-cushion head, and a hot massage head.
+The Gravity Relax comes with six attachments: a ball head, flat head, D-shaped head, U-shaped head, air-cushion head and hot massage head.
 Most of those are standard for modern massage guns, but the one that isn’t standard — the heated head — was the one I was most interested in (and used the most).
-It’s made from metal and comes with three temperature levels: 96.8°F to 105.8°F, 109.4°F to 114°F, and 116°F to 125°F. Without the percussion engaged, I could feel the heat almost immediately but it took a few minutes to reach the highest temperatures; the more intense the percussion, the less intense the heat felt.
-Though it wou;d be hard to know if the heat had anything more than a placebo effect while working out the kinks during post-marathon recovery, but boy did it feel good on my tired, cold muscles after a full day of skiing.
+It’s made from metal and comes with three temperature levels: 96.8 degrees Fahrenheit to 105.8 degrees Fahrenheit, 109.4 degrees Fahrenheit to 114 degrees Fahrenheit, and 116 degrees Fahrenheit to 125 degrees Fahrenheit.
+Without the percussion engaged, I could feel the heat almost immediately, but it took a few minutes to reach the highest temperatures; the more intense the percussion, the less intense the heat felt.
+Though it would be hard to know if the heat had anything more than a placebo effect while working out the kinks during post-marathon recovery, boy, did it feel good on my tired, cold muscles after a full day of skiing.

 The size

-With so many powerful “mini” massagers on the market — see: the Roll Recovery R1, Hyperice Hypervolt Go 2 and the Theragun Mini — I found the Gravity Relax to be a little bulky.
-It’s about the size of a hair dryer which isn’t a big deal for at-home use.
-But I did have to rearrange things in my carry-on to fit it. it also comes in an attractive storage case that houses all the attachments and chargers, but that was way too much to travel with, so I opted to only bring the gun and heated attachment.
+With so many powerful “mini” massagers on the market — see: the Roll Recovery R1, Hyperice Hypervolt Go 2 and Theragun Mini — I found the Gravity Relax to be a little bulky.
+It’s about the size of a hair dryer, which isn’t a big deal for at-home use, but I did have to rearrange things in my carry-on to fit it. it also comes in an attractive storage case that houses all the attachments and chargers, but that was way too much to travel with, so I opted to bring only the gun and heated attachment.

 Related: I’ll never travel without the Roll Recovery R1 massage gun again